demondragong/distributionofthings.com/content/blog/16-days-of-activism/index.md

 description: "16 visuals for 16 days of activism against gender-based violence"
 ---

-For 16 days, this data walk follows South African women’s lives through fear, violence, death.
+For 16 days, this data walk follows South African women’s lives through fear, violence and death.
 As well as their encounters with a system that too often fails them.
 Each day poses a question and uses one visual to answer it.
 The goal isn’t just to shock, but to make the scale, patterns and mechanics of gender-based violence (GBV) in South Africa impossible to ignore.

 ---
 ### An everyday danger